| Research UpdateUndersea vehicles look deep to watch offshore aquaculture pens

 the Canada/U.S. border that experience current speeds of up to

+6 knots.
 The ROV collected important evidence on substrate suitability

 and biological diversity that will help in the overall assessment

+in terms of impact and resource potential.
 Rebecca Milne works at Huntsman Marine Science Centre in

 St. Andrews, New Brunswick, as an ROV and lab technician.
 Gerhard